kaisenlinux/manpages-dev/category/UDF/udfinfo.md

               udfwriterev      UDF revision needed for writing or modifying UDF disk

+              startblock       Block location where the UDF filesystem starts (visible only when non-zero, available since udfinfo 2.3)

+              lastblock        Block location where the UDF filesystem ends (visible only when it is not same as the last block on disk, available since udfinfo 2.3)

-              vatblock         UDF block location of the Virtual Allocation Table (visible only when available)
+              vatblock         Block location of the UDF Virtual Allocation Table (visible only when available)

               integrity        UDF integrity of Logical Volume, one of: opened, closed, unknown